Daniele Gastaldello: Club career

-Gastaldello was bought by Juventus in 2002 from Serie C2 side Calcio Padova; in that season he played in the Primavera squad.
-In 2003 season he was involved in a transfer with Nicola Legrottaglie.
+Gastaldello was bought by Juventus in 2002 from Serie C2 side Calcio Padova; in that season, he played in the Primavera squad.
+In the 2003 season, he was involved in a transfer with Nicola Legrottaglie.
 He was sold to Chievo along with Matteo Paro and Giuseppe Sculli.
 He was loaned to Crotone in January 2004.
 In 2005, he was bought back, but Juventus sold him in a co-ownership deal to Siena for €450,000.
 Matteo Paro also joined Siena.
 In 2007, Juventus bought Siena's half for €650,000 and sold Gastaldello to Sampdoria for €1.25 million.

 On 5 March 2010, Gastaldello extended his contract with Sampdoria until 2014.
 Partnered with Stefano Lucchini, they finished 4th during the 2009–10 season.
 In the 2010–11 season, he often partnered with Massimo Volta in the 2010–11 UEFA Europa League and Lucchini in the domestic.

 In March 2011, he signed a new five-year contract effective from 1 July 2011.

 After the 2019–20 season he retired from playing and was appointed technical assistant coach by Brescia.